1968 Tallahassee riots

-The 1968 Tallahassee riots were one of many riots that broke out after Martin Luther King was assassinated in Tallahassee, Florida lasting from April 5–7, 1968.
-It was originally a student protest but later became a riot as a result of the rage and anger of participants.
+The 1968 Tallahassee riots were one of many riots that broke out after Martin Luther King Jr. was assassinated in Tallahassee, Florida lasting from April 5–7, 1968.
+It was originally a student protest but later escalated into a riot.
 The riot happened at Florida A & M University but unrest would be seen to a lesser extent in the Frenchtown neighborhood.

 Background

 City overview

 Tallahassee was described as having a population of about 68,000 with 25% of the population being African-American in 1968.
 It was also Florida's state capital.

 There were two state universities in the city: Florida State University (FSU) and the Florida Agricultural and Mechanical University (FAMU).
 FAMU was a historically black university while FSU was an all white university until 1962.
 The hospital at FAMU's campus started to lose federal funding in 1965 because the university's hospital was not admitting white patients despite most of the staff being white.
 Tallahassee Memorial Hospital eventually started to admit black patients to try and not lose federal funding which led to drawing away middle-class African American patients who could pay and had the right insurance coverage to choose TMH over FAMU's hospital.
 The hospital began to fall into bad financial grounds as it could not attract patients who were either white or African American.
 In 1967 the county and municipal government took over control of the hospital.
 The hospital itself became a point of contention for students, alumni and faculty at FAMU who felt that the University's President William Gore, Jr. did not fight hard enough in their eyes to protect the hospital.
 Also in 1967, there were talks of merging the university with FSU.
 By February 1968 students had created several black power groups and created a student newspaper named UHURU as they felt the university needed to be protected.